 I am going to start with a question.
 Should you?
 There comes a point when you can be so obsessed with getting more done that you need to pump the breaks.
 I am all about getting more done but not at the expense of your health or family.
 Or your sanity if we are being honest.

 There are times when you can push yourself so hard that you will lose your happiness or you will burn out.
 Build a life you want to live not one that is built around you checking items off a list.

 Now with that said.
-Here is my short list of tips that will help you be more produtive.
+Here is my shortlist of tips that will help you be more productive.